loginom/loginom-help-en-omegat/data/processors/datamining/linear-regression/README.md

 #### Method Settings

 Available Parameters:
-* **Solution accuracy** is a criterion of iterations stop.
+* **Solution accuracy**: criterion of iterations stop.
 This setting enables to define the accuracy of definition of the error function minimum.
 It is a real value from 0 to 1.
 It is an editor with value change interval equal to 0.000001.
 * **Include intercept into the model** adds the dependent variable to the model.

 #### Statistics Calculation Settings